aalbertobus/Genetic-Algorithm/README.md

 steps before crossing could be easily adapted to use multiple parameters.

-it generates an initial population screenshoot and a txt file with all the initial population and a results file with the best solutions.
+it generates an initial population screenshoot and a txt file with all the initial population and results file with the best solutions.